2021 Championship League (ranking): Summary

 The first stage was held over 32 groups with 128 participants between 18 July and 6 August.
-Peter Lines won group eight over Mark Williams after winning their match 3-0, despite losing to Jak Jones.
-Noppon Saengkham won all three of his matches, including over four-time world champion John Higgins to win group 9.
+Peter Lines won Group 8 over Mark Williams after winning their match 3–0, despite losing to Jak Jones.
+Noppon Saengkham won all three of his matches, including over four-time world champion John Higgins to win Group 9.
 This was Saengkham's first professional match since being forced to withdraw from the 2021 World Snooker Championship due to a positive case of COVID-19.
-World number 115 won group 24, with wins over John Astley and Stephen Maguire.
+World number 115, Ashley Hugill won Group 24, with wins over John Astley and Stephen Maguire.
 Former UK Championship winner Maguire finished bottom of the group.
-Defending champion Wilson lost just two frames as he won group 16.
+Defending champion Wilson lost just two frames as he won Group 16.

 The second stage was held over 8 groups with 32 participants between 9 and 12 August.
-Tom Ford won group A, after he completed a whitewash over world number one Judd Trump.
-Ali Carter won group E over two former world snooker champions Shaun Murphy and Graeme Dott, winning all three of his group matches 3-1.
-Ronnie O'Sullivan, who had won group 32, withdrew from the event, and was replaced by second placed Mark Joyce.
-Joyce, however, finished bottom of group H, won by David Gilbert.
+Tom Ford won Group A, after he completed a whitewash over world number one Judd Trump.
+Ali Carter won Group E over two former world snooker champions Shaun Murphy and Graeme Dott, winning all three of his Group matches 3–1.
+Ronnie O'Sullivan, who had won Group 32, withdrew from the event, and was replaced by second placed Mark Joyce.
+Joyce, however, finished bottom of Group H, won by David Gilbert.

-The final two groups, and the final was played on 13 August.
-Allen won the first of the stage three groups, completing 3-0 victories over Ford and Wilson, as well as a 3-1 win over Bai Langning.
+The final two groups and the final were played on 13 August.
+Allen won the first of the stage three groups, completing 3–0 victories over Ford and Wilson, as well as a 3–1 win over Bai Langning.
 During his win over Wilson, Allen made three century breaks of 127, 124 and 146 (the highest of the tournament), where Wilson scored just two points.
-Despite a loss in the opening match to Cao Yupeng, Gilbert won the second group after victories over Carter and Ryan Day.
+Despite a loss in the opening match to Cao Yupeng, Gilbert won the second Group after victories over Carter and Ryan Day.
 The final had Allen win the opening frame with a break of 102, before Gilbert won the remaining three frames with breaks of 59 and 57.
 This was the first ranking event win of Gilberts 22-year career, having appeared in four previous finals.
 Gilbert commented after the match that he was "only used to loser's speeches".

-Tournament draw

 Stage One

 Stage One consisted of 32 groups, each containing four players.

+Order of play

 Group 1

 Group 1 was played on 6 August.